OctopusDeploy/blog/blog/2020-11/shaping-config-as-code/index.md

 - If a step is scoped to an environment/tenant, anyone with read access to the Git repository will be able to see the name of that environment/tenant.
 - For variables stored in a Git repository, it is not possible to allow/deny editing based on the environment scoping of the values

-At the risk of violating our own baby-with-the-bathwater principle, forfeiting some fine-grained permissions feels like a fundamental consequence of moving to a config-as-code approach.
-This is a key concern for many organizations, and this is one of the reasons we will support both database and config-as-code approaches for the foreseeable future.
+At the risk of violating our own baby-with-the-bathwater principle, forfeiting some fine-grained permissions feels like a fundamental consequence of moving to a Config as Code approach.
+This is a key concern for many organizations, and this is one of the reasons we will support both database and Config as Code approaches for the foreseeable future.

 ### Foreign keys